Identifying Clovers found on the South Coast

 White clover is shorter than the red clover and has a creeping nature, being most commonly found in lawns.
 It has distinctive chevron shaped markings on the leaf similar to red clover.
 The flowers are held on a relatively long stalk, sometimes with a pink tinge, and tend to reflex downwards on pollination.
 It is often sown as a forage for ruminants.
 The photo below shows its creeping habit, growing in gravel at Sovereign Harbour Eastbourne on my walk with the Wildflower Society.

-Blog posts mentioning Clover – Trifolium are tagged Clover
+I have tagged blog posts mentioning Clover – Trifolium with Clover or Trifolium